Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Abstract

 \section{Abstract}

 In this article, we investigate the topological structure of large scale interacting systems on infinite graphs, by constructing a suitable cohomology which we call the \textit{uniform cohomology}.
-This provides a new perspective for the identification of macroscopic observables from the microscopic system.
+The central idea for the construction is the introduction of a class of functions called \emph{uniform functions}.
+Uniform cohomology provides a new perspective for the identification of macroscopic observables from the microscopic system.
 As a straightforward application of our theory when the underlying graph has a free action of a group, we prove a certain decomposition theorem for shift-invariant closed uniform forms.
 This result is a uniform version in a very general setting of the decomposition result for shift-invariant closed $L^2$-forms originally proposed by Varadhan, which has repeatedly played a key role in the proof of the hydrodynamic limits of \textit{nongradient} large scale interacting systems.
 In a subsequent article \cite{BS21L2}, we use this result as a key to prove Varadhan's decomposition theorem for a general class of large scale interacting systems.

-\subjclass[2010]{Primary: 82C22, Secondary: 05C63, 55N91, 60J60, 70G40}
+\subjclass[2020]{Primary: 82C22, Secondary: 05C63, 55N91, 60J60, 70G40}